greg-raven/Impeachment-Chronicles/_posts/2022-08-19-russiagate-was-not-a-hoax.md

 ---
-title: 'Russiagate Was Not a Hoax'
+title: "Russiagate Was Not a Hoax"
 layout: post
 author:
 - Franklin Foer